-As expected, Apple confirmed iOS 15 during its WWDC 2021 keynote.
+Apple confirmed the iOS 15 update during its WWDC 2021 keynote.
 The new operating system brings a number of interesting changes to the iPhone including upgrades to Messages, FaceTime, Maps, and more.

 iOS 15 Release Date

-If you plan to install the public iOS 15 beta on your iPhone, you should use this time to prepare yourself, and your device, for its arrival.
+If you plan to install iOS 15 on your iPhone right away, you should use this time to prepare yourself, and your device, for its arrival.

-Data loss issues are fairly rare, but you’ll want to err on the side of caution and backup all of your data before you move your iPhone to the public iOS 15 beta.
+Data loss issues are fairly rare, but you’ll want to err on the side of caution and backup all of your data before you move your iPhone to iOS 15.

-If you want to install the public iOS 15 beta when it drops, your iPhone will need a solid charge.
-Make sure your phone has at least a 50% charge or you’re near a charger.
+If you want to install iOS 15 when it drops, your iPhone will need a solid charge.
+Make sure your phone has at least a 50% charge or you’re positioned near a charger.

 Finally, make sure you have your Apple ID and other logins handy.
 There’s always a chance the installation logs you out of apps and services so you’ll want to have those on hand so you can get right back to using them.

 Get Familiar with iOS 15 & Older iOS Updates

 You should get familiar with iOS 15 before downloading the operating system.